 Technology: Risevision, HTML, CSS, PHP, jQuery, SQL, MySQL, JSON, Raspberry PI

 Within our industrial environment there was a lot of coordination required to manage workflows and processes involved in estimating, planning, scheduling, distribution, invoicing, and shop floor data entry.
-This ultimately created a very chaotic and inefficient situation by using various 3rd party systems in workflows to display, process and evaluate the information for each area independenatly, then using manual consolidation through Excel.
+This ultimately created a very chaotic and inefficient situation by using various 3rd party systems in workflows to display, process and evaluate the information for each area independently, then using manual consolidation through Excel.
 To improve this overall process, we decided to invest in an ERP system.

 After evaluating many systems as a larger group, and finally deciding on a system, three employees were ultimately responsible for its implementation, myself, our financial manager, and our scheduling manager.
 There were a lot of shared duties but specific responsibilities, as related to my part, include application display customization, data entry requirements, shop floor data collection interfaces, scripting, 3rd party application interfaces, and report writing.